ncrmro/website/public/posts/travel/2022/06_kilimanjaro_1_two_weeks_before/post.md

 invited me.
 He set up setting up an NFT drop called [Viva Muerto](https://www.vivamuertos.com) to raise money for Valley Health.
-Our friend and his girlfriend Mikala works at Valleywise Health and has been help run and organize the trip.
+Our friend and his girlfriend Mikala works at Valleywise Health and has been helping organize the trip.

 ## Raising Money